 "I've had people use it in their books, except they made it as if it happened to them.
 In the '80s I heard Robert Schuller tell this story on one of his broadcasts.
 He told it as if it was someone he knew."

 Many of the details, including the homemade wrapping paper and Teddy's wedding date, were taken from her own life.
 She remembers vividly her humiliation at giving a home-grown present to a teacher as a child in North Carolina, she said.
 The broken bracelet and perfume were a tidbit from a teacher friend who had gotten such a gift from a child in the class where she was a long-term substitute.

 Schuller's personification of the tale is far from unusual: folks determined to make a point will often claim a closer relationship to a story than actually exists in an effort to get their message taken more seriously.
-Someone charmed by the Teddy Stoddart story will thus claim to actually know the teacher or the boy, although neither exists.
+Someone charmed by the Teddy Stoddard story will thus claim to actually know the teacher or the boy, although neither exists.

 Elizabeth Ungar (née Ballard) has come to see her story attributed to others.
 Those who do include the author's name along with the

 piece almost always get it wrong, with "Elizabeth Silance Baynard" proving to be a popular choice for this form of misattribution.
 Yet the name "Ballard" is key to how the fictional little boy (named Teddy Stallard in the original version) came by his name, and during his 2001 interview with the author, Dennis Roddy uncovered the backstory.